Search String

 We are talking about 1985-86, which is before the Amiga 500 (1987) and its 512 KB memory (which most people expanded to 1 MB).

-On the other hand, in 1986 the Amiga clearly differentiated itself via paint, animation and music programs such as Deluxe Paint, Aegis Animator and Deluxe Music Construction Set.
-And of course, the Amiga's operating system was lightyears ahead of the home-computer competition.
+On the other hand, in 1986 the Amiga clearly differentiated itself via paint, animation and music programs such as Deluxe Paint, Aegis Animator and Deluxe Music Construction Set as well as NewTek's DigiView and DigiPaint.
+And of course, the Amiga's multi-tasking GUI-based operating system was lightyears ahead of the home-computer competition.

 Marble Madness of 1986 was the first good arcade conversion on the Amiga.
 Having its origin in a coinop, it also featured actual gameplay:

-It was not until 1989, that is, until four years had past (Amigans were already noting with concern the slowness of Amiga releases in 1986-87), that the Amiga's chipset started getting pushed hard consistently.
-Consider that Shadow of the Beast, Walker, Hybris and Battle Squadron came out in 1989.
-These were the first REAL-DEAL Amiga games.
+But it was not until 1989, that is, until four years had past (Amigans were already noting with concern the slowness of Amiga releases in 1986-87), that the Amiga's chipset started getting pushed hard consistently.
+Consider that Shadow of the Beast and Hybris and Battle Squadron came out in 1988-89.
+These were the first REAL Amiga games.

 After 1989, there was a steady-stream of Amiga games that pushed its hardware for several more years.
 And while that period could have lasted longer, you were glad to have had an Amiga.